Shyam-Chen/Micro-Fullstack/README.md

 :maple_leaf: ECMAScript Microservices Development: Build, test, deploy, and scale microservices in ECMAScript.

-Here's how to make Microservices quick and easy:
+Here's how to make microservices development quick and easy:

 - Create microservice applications using JavaScript and TypeScript
 - Register multiple single-page applications on a single page with Single SPA